Reconfirefly/drugwars/README.md

 You can also get stopped by officer Leroy and have some cash/drugs taken.

 So yeah, that's about it.
 Nothing too riveting, but its a neat time killer if you've got a few minutes.

+# usage
+I've included a .py file if you've got python installed on your machine.
+If you want the standalone game, take the drugwars.exe file in the dist folder.

+Grab the high_scores.pickle file and keep it in the same folder as drugwars.py or drugwars.exe to keep count of highscores.
+You don't need this, and the functionality will be ignored if the file is not present.
+But nobody will believe you made 500k in a week unless they can see the pickle :p